-i Learn With Boing: Savannah Adventure is the newest addition to the Planet Boing learning series by Tribal Nova.
+i Learn With Boing: Numbers, Addition and Subtraction - Savannah Adventure is the an addition to the Planet Boing learning series by Tribal Nova.
 This app is a top pick if you are looking for an outstanding way to work with your young child on numbers.
 Like all of the other apps in the series, this app has incredible graphics, super-engaging game play, and mini-games that teach essential skills.

 This app has three mini games.
 The first is Meerkats, with a focus on counting.
 Students have to count the number of ingredients on a platter, then hit the correct number on bouncing meerkats in whack-a-mole fashion.
 Hit the wrong number, and the meerkat eats the number.
 The second game focuses on calculating with Ostriches.
 The player must load the correct number of ostriches onto a truck with a given number.
 Each truck already has a few ostriches on board, so the player must count and add to that number to get the total.
 Close the doors and off you drive, unless you have the wrong number, then the doors open and you try again.
 But don't try to pull the ostriches with their heads in the sand, they aren't going anywhere!
 The last mini game is all about numerical order with Frogs.
 Help the frog by jumping from lily pad to lily pad in sequential order.
 You are given the first two numbers and must count on to get to the other dock.
 Don't sit too long, or your lily pad will sink!
 Be successful at each game, and earn prizes to play with in Planet Boing.